RanjeetKumbhar01/Ranjeetkumbhar01/README.md

 ## Hello there! 👋

-I'm Ranjeet Kumbhar, a passionate and curious undergraduate student exploring the realms of technology and beyond! 🚀
+I'm Ranjeet Kumbhar, a passionate and curious Masters student exploring the world of technology and beyond! 🚀

 ![](https://komarev.com/ghpvc/?username=ranjeetkumbhar01&color=green)